Starfox (character): Reception

 Marc Buxton of Den of Geek stated that Eros is recognized for his charm, roguish nature, and adventurous spirit.
 They found that, as a love god with an appreciation for the finer things in life, Starfox stands out as a distinctive figure.
 They also suggested that, as Marvel continues to expand its Cinematic Universe, Eros should not be overlooked, as he has the potential to become a key figure—whether as a romantic foil in the Star-Lord and Gamora relationship or as a pivotal character linked to the threat of Thanos.

 Marvel Cinematic Universe

 Harry Styles appears as Eros in the mid-credits scene of Eternals (2021).
 The announcement of casting Styles as Eros elicited mixed reactions from fans, although his appearance was met with "deafening screams and cheers" from the crowd at the premiere of the film on October 18, according to Business Insider.
 Patrick J. Hetherington of Screen Rant noted that the scene sparked considerable interest, not only due to Styles' fame, but also because it explicitly mentioned Thanos and highlighted Eros' fraternal connection with him.

 Other versions

-A zombified alternate universe variant of Eros from Earth-2149 appears in Marvel Zombies vs. The Army of Darkness.
+A zombified alternate universe version of Eros from Earth-2149 appears in Marvel Zombies vs. The Army of Darkness.